Trending IoT Solutions To Overcome Construction Labor Shortages

 Real-life examples of IoT solutions in construction

-Without a doubt, IoT devices and sensors in the sector are collecting and organizing job site data efficiently and affordably and helping construction companies to glean insights from them for the sake of driving innovation and profitability.
+Without a doubt, IoT devices and sensors in the sector are collecting and organizing job site data efficiently and affordably and helping construction companies glean insights from them for the sake of driving innovation and profitability.
 Here are five real-life use cases of IoT:

 1. RFID tags are used by Cat Detect for Personnel from Caterpillar.
 The personal protective equipment (PPE) used by their workers incorporates the tags to allow equipment to detect the workers.
 Operators are notified of the worker's presence to avoid any accidents.
 Their clothes are also equipped with Moisture wicking to keep a check on overheating.